Self-Distilled Masked Auto-Encoders are Efficient Video Anomaly Detectors: Experiments

 \subsection{Results}

 We present our results in Table \ref{tab_results} and discuss them below.

-\textbf{Results on Avenue.} Our method obtains a micro AUC score of $90.5\%$ on Avenue, being only $2.7\%$ below the state-of-the-art object-centric method.
-However, in the category of frame-level methods, we reach the second-best micro AUC score.
-Taking into account that our method is much faster than all other methods, we consider that its performance gap is more than acceptable.
+\textbf{Results on Avenue.} Our method obtains a micro AUC score of $91.3\%$ on Avenue, being only $1.9\%$ below the state-of-the-art object-centric method.
+Remarkably, in the category of frame-level methods, we reach the best micro and macro AUC scores.
+Taking into account that our method is much faster than all other methods, we consider that its performance is remarkable.
 In Figure \ref{fig_avenue_example}, we illustrate the anomaly scores for test video $04$ from Avenue.
 Here, our model is close to perfect, highlighting its ability to capture anomalies, such as people running.

-\textbf{Results on ShanghaiTech.} On ShanghaiTech, our method reaches the top macro AUC score and the third-best micro AUC score when compared with other frame-level frameworks.
+\textbf{Results on ShanghaiTech.} On ShanghaiTech, our method reaches the top macro AUC score and the third-best micro AUC score, when compared with other frame-level frameworks.
 Object-centric methods generally surpass frame-level methods, but the former methods have much lower processing speeds (see Figure \ref{fig_tradeoff_av}).

-In Figure \ref{fig_sh_example}, we illustrate the anomaly scores for video $01\_0051$ from the ShanghaiTech test set.
-Our model reaches an AUC of $97.03\%$ on this video, being able to flag and locate the abnormal event, namely riding a bike into a pedestrian area.
+\textbf{Results on UBnormal.} In terms of the micro AUC, the best frame-level method on UBnormal is TimeSformer \cite{Bertasius-ICML-2021}, which benefits from large-scale pretraining.
+Notably, our method obtains a higher macro AUC than TimeSformer.
+The micro AUC of our method is fairly close to the micro AUC levels of the better object-centric approaches.
+In terms of speed, our method is significantly faster than all the other methods reporting results on UBnormal.

-\textbf{Results on UCSD Ped2.} Our framework obtains a micro AUC of $93.1\%$, being $6.2\%$ below the state-of-the-art performance of Liu \etal~\cite{Liu-ICCV-2021}.
-While being slightly below in terms of micro AUC, our macro AUC score is remarkably on par with the object-centric method of Ionescu \etal~\cite{Ionescu-CVPR-2019}, and only $2\%$ below that of Georgescu \etal~\cite{Georgescu-CVPR-2021}.
-Considering that our FPS is more than $30$ times higher compared with these methods\cite{Georgescu-CVPR-2021,Ionescu-CVPR-2019} on the same GPU, our framework provides a clearly superior performance-speed trade-off.
-In Figure \ref{fig_ped2_example}, we illustrate the anomaly scores for video Test001 from UCSD Ped2.
-Here, our model reaches an AUC of $100\%$, being able to perfectly differentiate between normal and abnormal events.
+\textbf{Results on UCSD Ped2.} Our framework obtains a micro AUC of $95.4\%$, being $3.9\%$ below the state-of-the-art performance of Liu \etal~\cite{Liu-ICCV-2021}.
+While being slightly below in terms of micro AUC, our macro AUC score is remarkably on par with the object-centric method of Ionescu \etal~\cite{Ionescu-CVPR-2019}, and only $1.4\%$ below that of Georgescu \etal~\cite{Georgescu-CVPR-2021}.
+Considering that our FPS is more than $30$ times higher compared with these methods \cite{Georgescu-CVPR-2021,Ionescu-CVPR-2019} on the same GPU, our framework provides a clearly superior accuracy-speed trade-off.